-Ok, I admit it I have a tendency to get a bit obsessed with things and one of my pet obsessions is recycling and upcycling jeans.
-I never throw out old jeans I have a stack of them sitting in my loft ready to be cut, pinned, glued or stitched into something new.
-Like with this recycled jean planter.
+Ok, I admit it.
+I tend to get a bit obsessed with things, and one of my pet obsessions is recycling and upcycling jeans.
+I never throw out old jeans; I have a stack of them in my loft ready to be cut, pinned, glued or stitched into something new, like with this recycled jean planter.

-It’s not just denim but I also have a thing for recycling and upcycling, but tin cans too!
-I also have a stack of them hidden away in the shed ready to be repurposed.
+It’s not just denim; I also have a thing for recycling, upcycling, and tin cans too!
+I also have a stack of them hidden in the shed, ready to be repurposed.

 When cutting up old jeans no bits of denim are safe.
-I make sure that every part is utilized and I especially love it when I get to use the seams and waistbands of jeans.
-These are definitely the most interesting bits that add character to any upcycle (along with the pockets of course).
+I ensure every part is utilized, and I especially love it when I use the seams and waistbands of jeans.
+These are the most exciting bits that add character to any upcycle (along with the pockets).

-Don’t you think succulents and denim look awesome together?
+Don’t you think succulents and denim look fantastic together?
 I do!
 So I’ve used this recycled jean planter for my succulents.
-I really love their rustic look.
+I love their rustic look.

 What you need to make a recycled Jean planter